cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

    GeneralNames = [ + ( int, any ) ] / text
 ~~~~~~~~~~~

-* authorityKeyIdentifier. extensionValue is encoded as an array where keyIdentifier is encoded as CBOR bytes and AuthorityCertSerialNumber is encoded as ~biguint exactly like certificateSerialNumber.
+* authorityKeyIdentifier. extensionValue is encoded as an array where the value of the 'keyIdentifier' is encoded as a CBOR byte string, 'GeneralNames' is encoded like in subjectAltName, and 'AuthorityCertSerialNumber' is encoded as ~biguint exactly like certificateSerialNumber.
 ~~~~~~~~~~~
    ExtValueAKI = [ bytes / null, GeneralNames / null, ~biguint / null ]
 ~~~~~~~~~~~

+* subjectKeyIdentifier. extensionValue is the value of the 'keyIdentifier' field encoded as a CBOR byte string.

 ### Example Encoding of Extensions